datacarpentry/semester-biology/materials/data-structures-R.md

 * Start a new project
 * Create a `data` subdirectory
-* Download Shrub Volume 2 file to that directory
+* Download Shrub Volume Data Frame file to that directory
 * Load it

 ```